jwarz/data-scientists-tools/cleaning_data_in_r/readme.md

     ## 40531 310 422
     ## 40532 310 423

+Perfect pairings!
+By using `city` as a blocking variable, you were able to reduce the number of pairs you’ll need to compare from 165,230 pairs to 40,532.

 ### Comparing pairs

 Now that you’ve generated the pairs of restaurants, it’s time to compare